ashmaroli/Blog/_posts/2019-02-01-ECDSA-and-Bitcoin-II.md

 | (4,0)(11,3)(11,20) | 4 | yes |
 | $\mathcal{O}$ | 1 | yes |

 The interesting property is: 28,14,7,4,1 are all divisors of 28.
 Is it a coincidence?
+No, it's not.
+Before prove this property, let's see where does this 28 come from.

-### 2. The order of a base point and the order of the curve
+### 2. The order of the curve
-In practice, the nubmer of points in the generated group of a base point is called the order of a base point.
-In the case of $y^2=x^3+x+1\space mod\space 23$, the order of a base point is a divisor of 28.
 This 28 is called the order of the curve.
 It is determined by the elliptic curve $y^2=x^3+x+1$ and $mod\space 23$.
 Why?
 Let's figure it out step by step.
 First, $mod\space 23$ have 23 possible results:
 $$ -1 \space mod \space 23 = 22 $$
 $$ 0 \space mod \space 23 = 0 $$